 Is Silica Litter Safe for Kittens?

-While it’s okay for mature cats to use it, we don’t recommend using it on small kittens.
+While it’s okay for mature cats to use it, we recommend caution while using it on small kittens.
 It is more likely for the crystals to get stuck on their paws.
 Any curious kitten would probably try to lick it off or accidentally consume the beads.
-While silica gel cat litter is entirely non-toxic and has no clumping or expanding chemicals, a kitten’s immune and digestive systems are still developing, and you don’t want to risk any gastrointestinal issues as they age.
+While silica gel cat litter is entirely non-toxic and has no clumping or expanding chemicals, a kitten’s immune and digestive systems are still developing, and you don’t want to risk any gastrointestinal issues.

 How to Transition Your Cat to Silica Cat Litter

 Start the transitioning process by mixing 1 part of the silica litter with 3 parts of the old litter products.
 After a couple of weeks, start using an equal mix of both litter types.
 Wait another 2 weeks before putting in more silica litter than their old litter.
 By the end of the transition, you should be able to toss your old stuff and only use silica litter from then on.

 Finding the perfect type of litter for your cat is a necessary process.
 Your cat is going to spend every day in their litter box, and the last thing you need is for them to hate the area and start spraying around the house.
 If you notice any changes in your cat’s behavior by switching to something new, take it as a sign that they aren’t a fan and to use something else that suits them.